apache/cordova-plugin-splashscreen/README.md

 - Windows (`cordova-windows` version >= 4.4.0 is required)
 - Browser

+__Note__: Extended splashscreen does not require the plugin on Windows (as opposed to Android and iOS) in case you don't use the plugin API, i.e. programmatic hide/show.

 ## Example Configuration
 In the top-level `config.xml` file (not the one in `platforms`), add configuration elements like those specified here.